 -- Grades 5 and up --

-Bad Astronomy (Grades 5 and up) NEW DIGITAL VERSION
+Bad Astronomy (Grades 5 and up) 40 min.
+DIGITAL SHOW

 Were the Apollo Moon landings a hoax?
 Have aliens visited the Earth?
 Can you discover the future by the stars?
 Investigate the science behind these and other popular astronomical myths and misconceptions.
 Download the Teacher's Guide

-Cosmic Colors (Grades 5 and up) COMING IN JANUARY, 2013
+Cosmic Colors (Grades 5 and up) 32 min.
+DIGITAL SHOW

 Cosmic Colors takes viewers on a wondrous journey across the entire electromagnetic spectrum.
 Discover the many reasons for color, such as why the sky is blue and why Mars is red.
 Take a tour within a plant leaf and inside the human eye.
 Investigate x-rays from a black hole and learn what color dinosaurs may have actually been.
 Download the Teacher's Guide